Minoo7/TDDD80/README.md

 Create virtual python environment and install requirements with: `pip -r requirements.txt`
 Open MyProject/server as a project in **PyCharm**.
 Run server via MyProject/server/run.py

+## Coverage
+A coverage report for the python server can be found under MyProject/server/coverage.
+Open index.html to view the report.